-Upon arrival, an orientation programme will introduce you to the staff responsible for the course, the campus on which you will be studying, the Library and IT facilities, additional support available and to your Faculty Registry Office.
+Upon arrival, an orientation programme will introduce you to the staff responsible for the course, the campus on which you will be studying, the Library and IT facilities, additional support available and to your Registry Office.
 You will be provided with the Course Handbook, which gives detailed information about the course.
-You have a course leader and you will be assigned to both an academic tutor to support you in your studies and a personal tutor who can provide guidance on other matters.
+You have a course leader and you will be assigned to a personal tutor who can support you in your studies and provide guidance on other matters.
 The University uses a Virtual Learning Environment called Blackboard where you can access your course materials and can communicate and collaborate with staff and other students.